Compensation

 Health care organizations use Centers for Medicare & Medicaid Services (CMS) current procedural terminology (CPT) codes to assign wRVUs.

-If your salary is determined by wRVUs, your pay may simply be equal to your wRVU total times a set dollar value.
+If your salary is determined by wRVUs, your pay may simply be equal to your wRVU total, times a set dollar value.
 While you’ll likely get a stable paycheck throughout the year, your employer will do regular lookbacks to determine that your wRVUs meet or exceed what you are paid.

 Alternatively, you could receive a base salary with incentives for wRVUs generated beyond a designated threshold.